-Dr Philip Mendes is an Associate Professor in the Department of Social Work, Faculty of Medicine at Monash University, and is the Director of the new Social Inclusion and Social Policy Research Unit (SISPRU).
-He coordinates the three Social Policy & Community Development subjects in the social work course.
+Dr Philip Mendes is a Professor in the Department of Social Work, Faculty of Medicine at Monash University, and the Director of the Social Inclusion and Social Policy Research Unit (SISPRU).
+He coordinates the Australian Welfare State and Social Policy subject in the Master of Social Work course.